 How Can Peptide Hormone Optimization Help

-As hormones are among the underlying reasons for chronic fatigue and weight gain, bio-identical hormone replacement therapies can be an effective treatment option.
-Peptide therapies, though, might be even more of optimum treatment.
-There are several amino acids?the building blocks of peptides?that are necessary for producing hormones.
-Therefore if the body is not making enough of those amino acids, the hormone production will be lowered.
-Certain peptide combinations can help the body fight autoimmune dysfunction such as the leaky gut and even treat Lyme disease infections.
+If hormones are causing CFS, bioidentical hormone replacement therapies can be an effective treatment option.
+Peptide therapies, though, might be even more of an optimum treatment.
+There are several amino acids—the building blocks of peptides—that are necessary for producing hormones.
+Therefore if the body is not making enough of those amino acids, the production of that hormone will be lowered.
+Certain peptide combinations can help the body fight autoimmune dysfunction such as leaky gut and even treat infections like LYuniquee.